-To be even more conservative, for our planned analysis, we first used performance on the partial truth controls to filter out participants who appeared to consistently adopt a charitable response strategy (in spite of the additional training).
-We eliminated from analysis participants who selected the intermediate reward on at least three out of the four partial truth controls.
-This criterion left 50/60
+To be even more conservative, for our planned analysis, we first used performance on the partial truth controls to filter out participants who appeared to

 12 A pilot version of Experiment 3 without the training trials revealed 39% (FC) and 22% (SOME) intermediate reward selections for the false conjunctive controls.
 These rates are both lower than those observed in Experiments 1 and 2a, and higher than the ones we report above for Experiment 3 (with training), which suggests the move to 'any' and the presence of the additional training both played a role in reducing participants' recourse to the charitable response strategy.